quarkus-qe/quarkus-test-suite/README.md

 ### `monitoring/opentelemetry`

 Testing OpenTelemetry with Jaeger components
- - Extension `quarkus-opentelemetry` - responsible for traces generation in OpenTelemetry format
- - Extension `quarkus-opentelemetry-exporter-otlp` -responsible for traces export into OpenTelemetry components (opentelemetry-agent, opentelemetry-collector)
+ - Extension `quarkus-opentelemetry` - responsible for traces generation in OpenTelemetry format and export into OpenTelemetry components (opentelemetry-agent, opentelemetry-collector)

 Scenarios that test proper traces export to Jaeger components and context propagation.
 See also `monitoring/opentelemetry/README.md`